 Things you need to host a website

-The hosting providers essentially offer web servers as a service.
-They offer you everything you need to host your website, usually in the form of easy to use tools, while taking away the complexities of maintaining all the technical infrastructure starting with the web server.
+will offer you everything you need to host your website, usually in the form of these easy to use tools, while taking away the complexities of maintaining all the technical infrastructure starting with the web server.
+It’ll be much less labout-intensive than doing everything yourself.

-But before you get to that part, you’ll first need a domain name, which is the address of your website, such as techradar.com.
-Here’s our guide that’ll equip you with everything you need to know about domain names (opens in new tab).
-The good news is that many hosting providers will also offer to register domain names and perhaps even offer a discount if you register your domain with them.
+Before you get to that part, you’ll need a domain name too, which is the address of your website, such as techradar.com.
+Here’s our guide that’ll equip you with everything you need to know about domain names.
+The good news is that many hosting providers will also offer to register domain names and perhaps even offer a discount if you register your domain with them, as outlined above.

 Types of hosting platforms